 I have been blessed with many great role modes throughout my life but the most important two are my parents.
-They have shown me how to cope with adversity and devastating loss with grace, to accept success with humility and have compassion for others.
-They have taught me that there is no shame in failure, provided you tried your best.
+They have shown me how to cope with adversity and devastating loss with grace.
+I have learned to accept success with humility and have compassion for others.
+There is no shame in failure, provided you tried your best.
 They have shown me the importance of enjoying life no matter the day.
 Their love and support for me is never-ending and always with me.

 What advice do you have to have to other women who may be interested in aviation?

-Any aspiring pilot will tell you there will be disappointments and setbacks that may discourage you to the point you may want to quit.
+Any aspiring pilot will tell you there will be disappointments and setbacks that may discourage you.
+You may even want to quit.
 But don’t be distracted by the noise; have a plan, keep your focus and press on.
-Because, I can guarantee that you will find great joy, opportunity and satisfaction along with a confidence and pride in yourself you didn’t even know you had.
+I can guarantee that you will find great joy, opportunity and satisfaction.
+You will gain a confidence and pride in yourself you didn’t even know you had.